abhshkdz/8tracks-downloader/README.md

 #8tracks-downloader

 A bash script to download playlists from 8tracks.
-It's a very hackish way of doing it, but works for me :)
+It's a very hackish way of doing it, but works for me.

 ##Usage

-	./script.sh <playlist-url> <play-token>
+	./script.sh <mix-url> <play-token>

+Requires [Underscore-CLI](https://github.com/ddopson/underscore-cli) for parsing JSON

+##Steps

+1. Go to an 8tracks mix page (like [this](http://8tracks.com/sundeepbhat/travel-read-experience)) and open up Chrome developer tools.
+2. Copy the url.
+This is the ***mix-url*** in the command above.
+3. Get the ***play-token*** from the console (you may need to enable XHR logging) or the network tab, where it typically appears as `.../sets/<play-token>/...`
+4. Execute the above command and tracks from the mix are downloaded in a new folder with the same name as the mix.